-1.1 This procedure applies to all Missing Link and Next Link services.
+1.1 This policy and procedure applies to all Missing Link, Next Link and Safe Link services.
 Hereafter, any reference solely to Missing Link applies to all of the above services unless otherwise specified.

 1.2 Missing Link aims to provide high quality services to our service users and to any other agencies or individuals who we work with.
-This includes having a complaints procedure which is transparent and which is open to anyone who feels that quality services have not been delivered.
+This includes having a Complaints Procedure (See Appendix 1) which is transparent and which is open to anyone who feels that quality services have not been delivered.

 1.3 Missing Link will support any service user, or third party acting on behalf of a service user, who feels dissatisfied with the standard of the service and /or feels that Missing Link has not adhered to its existing policies.
 This procedure should be used to make a complaint in this instance which will be investigated without prejudice.*